cmry/cmry.github.io/_posts/2017-03-25-euclidean-v-cosine.md

 q4 = wikipedia.page('Tennis')
 ```

 We represent these by their frequency vectors.
-Each instance is a document, and each word will be feature.
+Each instance is a document, and each word will be a feature.
 The feature values will then represent how many times a word occurs in a certain document.
 So the feature `ball`, will probably be 0 for both machine learning and AI, but definitely not 0 for soccer and tennis.
 For this example I'll use `sklearn`:

 ```python